Vimall03/SuperSync/README.md

 - Add to this README at the bottom explaining your approach (brownie points 😋)
 - Use ChatGPT4o/o1/Github Co-pilot, anything that accelerates how you work 💪🏽.

-Make sure you finish the assignment a little earlier than this so you have time to make any final changes.

-Once you're done, make sure you **record a video** showing your project working.
-The video should **NOT** be longer than 120 seconds.
-While you record the video, tell us about your biggest blocker, and how you overcame it!
-Don't be shy, talk us through, we'd love that.

-We have a checklist at the bottom of this README file, which you should update as your progress with your assignment.
-It will help us evaluate your project.

-- [ ] My code's working just fine! 🥳
-- [ ] I have recorded a video showing it working and embedded it in the README ▶️
-- [ ] I have tested all the normal working cases 😎
-- [ ] I have even solved some edge cases (brownie points) 💪
-- [ ] I added my very planned-out approach to the problem at the end of this README 📜

-## Got Questions❓
-Feel free to check the discussions tab, you might get some help there.
-Check out that tab before reaching out to us.
-Also, did you know, the internet is a great place to explore? 😛

-We're available at techhiring@superjoin.ai for all queries.

-All the best ✨.

 ## Developer's Section
-*Add your video here, and your approach to the problem (optional).
-Leave some comments for us here if you want, we will be reading this :)*

-### Video

 ### Diagram